Matts-vdp/picture-sort/README.md

 When a button or hotkey is pushed the image will be put in the respective folder.

 #### Important information
-**Images will be copied from there original location to the chosen location, this to make sure no images get lost when a error occurs.**
+**Images will be copied from their original location to the chosen location, this to make sure no images get lost when a error occurs.**